blakeblackshear/frigate/docs/docs/configuration/index.md

 cameras:
   # Required: name of the camera
   back:
+    # Optional: Enable/Disable the camera (default: shown below).
+    # If disabled: config is used but no live stream and no capture etc.
+    # Events/Recordings are still viewable.
+    enabled: True
     # Required: ffmpeg settings for the camera
     ffmpeg:
       # Required: A list of input streams for the camera.
 See documentation for more information.